oracle-quickstart/oci-h2o/README.md

 ![](./images/03%20-%20terraform%20plan.png)

+The next command will deploy H2O DAI using the values in the `variables.tf` file.
 If that's good, we can go ahead and apply the deploy:

     terraform apply